PoisotLab/MS_befwm_softwarenote/ms.md

 ## Connectance effect on coexistence

-We investigate the effect of connectance on species coexistence under different scenarios of inter-specific competition rates (\autoref{connectance}).
+We investigate the effect of connectance on species coexistence under different scenarios of inter-specific competition rates between producers (\autoref{connectance}).
+These simulations therefore measure how the persistence of the entire food web is affected by competition at the most basal trophic level.
 The persistence, which we use as the measure of coexistence, is the number of remaining species (*i.e.* with a biomass larger than `eps()`), divided by the initial number of species (20) -- note that there is also a `species_persistence` function built-in.

 !{connectance}